New World School of the Arts: History

 Kendell Bently-Baker, inspired by the academic success of that program, and attempting to take greater advantage of the facilities and faculty of Miami Dade College (MDC), then known as Miami Dade Community College, proposed the creation of a dual-enrollment school of the arts: morning academics were to be at the student's home high school; in the afternoon students were to be bussed to one of the two MDCC campuses for classes in art or the performing arts.

 In summer 1982, county auditions were held for 10th–12th graders.
-In fall 1982, two dual-enrollment PAVACs opened, one at the North Campus of MDCC, "PAVAC North", headed by Kendell Bently-Baker; the other at the South Campus of MDCC (now called the Kendall Campus), "PAVAC South", headed by Richard Janaro and Margaret Pelton.
+In fall 1982, two dual-enrollment Performing And Visual Arts Center (PAVAC) locations opened, one at the North Campus of MDCC, "PAVAC North", headed by Kendell Bently-Baker; the other at the South Campus of MDCC (now called the Kendall Campus), "PAVAC South", headed by Richard Janaro and Margaret Pelton.
 Marcy Samiento continued to serve as DCPS coordinator.

 The first PAVAC dual-enrollment graduates were in 1983.
 The Miami Northwestern High School program continued as before the creation of PAVAC, and is currently among the PVA (performing and visual arts) magnet programs in the Miami-Dade County school system.

 In 1984, Marcy Sarmiento, Kandell Bentley-Baker and Richard Janaro were asked to plan a successor school to PAVAC.
 Knowing they would need approval from the Florida Legislature they enlisted civic leader and lobbyist Seth Gordon to join them.
 Gordon was later elected to serve as the first chair of the Executive Board of the school and served in that capacity for six years.
 They studied other arts schools in the country, visiting LaGuardia High School, Juilliard and the North Carolina School of the Arts.
 A bill creating the "South Florida School of the Arts" passed the Florida House of Representatives on May 30, 1984.
 Soon afterwards, the New World name was chosen as part of larger plans for urban and cultural development which included the eponymous New World Symphony Orchestra, and to avoid confusion with the Florida School of the Arts.
 The Florida legislature passed the "New World School of the Arts Act" in 1986.

 The NWSA opened its doors in fall 1987.
 The continuing students at PAVAC's North and South transitioned into NWSA, as did many of PAVAC's faculty.
 NWSA issued its first high school diploma in 1988 to the former PAVAC students.
 NWSA enrolled its first freshman college students in 1988.
 In order to award a BFA, it partnered with Florida International University (FIU).
 On January 12, 1994 University of Florida replaced FIU in this partnership.
 The first graduating class of the college was in 1992.